nishanthkarthik/pf2/README.md

+# `pf2`

-This is a port of Lamport's structured proof style (pf2) in typst.
+This is a port of Lamport's structured proof style (pf2) in [typst](https://typst.app/docs/reference/syntax/).
 The goals of this project are to enable writing short, concise proofs with minimal interaction with external tools.

 **Typst**